How to Create Audio Ads: 8 Tips for Digital Advertising

 Record Your Audio Ad

-So now you have a framework to build an awesome online audio ad.
+You now have a framework to build an awesome digital audio ad.
 However, you might want some real examples to sink your teeth into.
 Here are some of the best ad examples on Pandora and Spotify:

 Kingsford is the leading charcoal brand for barbeque grilling.
 Dispatch is a popular Indie-Roots band.
 Together they combined for a very unique Spotify ad campaign.